10 Appalling Signs You Are In A One-Sided Relationship

-At the time, I didn't realize I was setting the stage for a relationship that wasn't healthy or balanced.
+At the time, I didn't realize I was setting the stage for a relationship that wasn't healthy but one-sided love.

 Maybe you see yourself in this scenario — willing to do most anything to spend time with your partner or win his or her affection and attention.

-However, as time progresses, you realize that you are not getting the same time and attention you offer your partner so freely.
+However, as time progresses, you realize that you are not getting the same time and attention you offer your partner.